 A collaborative effort between the Gibbes Museum of art and The Original Charleston Walks company, this walking tour speaks to the rich artistic and architectural history of Charleston.
 Each 90 minute tour begins in the Gibbes permanent collection galleries, and then heads out into the streets of historic Downtown Charleston.
 Participants have the rare opportunity to explore Charleston from the perspective of its artists – and uncover the area’s unique commercial, artistic, and cultural history.

 Lectures and symposia

 Lectures and symposia are an integral part of the Museum’s effort to increase scholarship and a broader appreciation of the visual arts and culture of Charleston.
 Weekend seminars, evening courses and lectures that focus on particular themes, artists, or key artistic movements are offered as a part of the Museum’s public programs.

 The Docent program is a way for invested members and others from the community to take an active role in supporting the Museum.
 Integral to the continued success of the Gibbes’ ability to serve our adult audiences, these important volunteers lead the Gibbes’ free public tours.
 Docents must apply to be a part of the program.
 All accepted volunteers will participate in a rigorous training program that includes private walkthroughs of Gibbes exhibitions with curators, artists, and other museum staff and field trips that will enhance their understanding of the Gibbes collection.

 Summer Art Camp

 Experience a summer of fun with the Gibbes!
-Camp sessions for children ages 4-7 and 8-12 will be held directly across from the Gibbes at the Circular Congregational Church.
+Camp sessions are offered for children ages 4-7 and 8-12.
 Click Here for more information and a registration form.